tsvietOK/TelegramThemeCreator/README.md

 ## Using

-Choose color by pressing on hue line or use Windows's 10 system accent color and press button Create theme.
-In the same folder will appear file Your_theme.tdesktop-theme that you can use.
+Choose color by changing value of color slider or use Windows 10 system accent color and press `Create theme` button.
+In the same folder will appear file `Your_theme.tdesktop-theme` that you can use.

 ## License